umerkang66/gen-ai/README.md

 - Pycode (A Code Generator of any language)
 - Chatbot
 - TextChart (Chat with text document)
+- Agent (OpenAI: Chatbot from our ecommerce db)
 - PDFAI (Get answers from any PDF)